Blog

 The role of the Registered Nurse or Newborn Care Provider is to feed, soothe, bathe, change & provide all other gentle care to baby through the night.

-Home » Baby Sleep » Why Your Baby Wakes Overnight
+Home » Baby Sleep Advice » Why Your Baby Wakes Overnight

 Why Your Baby Wakes Overnight

-Our team gets lots of questions about how to help babies to sleep through the night!
-Sometimes when babies “should” be old enough to sleep 8 hour stretches, there are 3 main reasons why they don’t.
-Why Your Baby Wakes Overnight can help infants and parents sleep peacefully.
+updated, July 15, 2025 – Our team of night nannies and baby nurses get lots of questions about how to help babies to sleep through the night!
+Just because a baby “should be” old enough to sleep 8 hour stretches, doesn’t mean that they will.
+This blog, Why Your Baby Wakes Overnight will help you figure out why your infant still wakes, and how to help them get back to sleep peacefully.

 Why Your Baby Wakes Overnight